Back when I was working hard to pay off $40k+ of debt, I had very little in the way of extravagances.

 But our hard work and commitment to paying off our debt literally paid off, and we were able to pay off $45k of debt in 45 months.

-These days, as a working mom, I find that I’m much more committed to creating a manageable work-life balance that I’m happy with.
+These days, as a working mom, I find that I’m much more committed to creating a manageable work-life balance that I’m happy with but sometimes managing stressful conditions while working can be difficult.

 And sometimes, creating a work-life balance requires spending a little extra money.